SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.2_create_planning_model/README.md

 11. Open the dimension table to edit it.
 ![](../../../images/ex1.2_12.png)

 12. Add a parent-child hierarchy.
 You can give it any name.
+We'll fill that in the next steps and use it to group company codes by region.
 ![](../../../images/ex1.2_13.png)
 ![](../../../images/ex1.2_14.png)